 Thrust into the spotlight as an emergency closer in 2006 after then closer Jason Isringhausen had season ending surgery in September, he led the team to the playoffs, then to a championship with his ability to close out a game.
 Filled with a love for the game like few others, Adam is consistently upbeat to all, open to interviews and seems to rarely take himself too seriously, preferring to give others at least their due and joking with teammates and journalists alike.

 He is an accomplished hitter (for a pitcher) and had a home run on the very first pitch he saw way back in his rookie season.
 He also has more RBI's than most other pitcher in the DH era, and has even been used as a pitch hitter at times.
-He has started 254 games with an ERA of 3.17 over his eleven years in the big leagues while garnering a record of 134-76 in that time.
+He has started 344 games with an ERA of 3.40 over his sixteen years in the big leagues while garnering a record of 174-103 in that time.
 Between 2009 and 2014 he was a Cy Young contender, finishing in the top three four times.
 He is an excellent fielder as well, having a mere seven errors over almost 400 chances while pitching for the Cardinals.

-Yadi and Waino have played together for in excess of a decade, combining their love and talents for an amazing 217 games together eclipsing the record previously held by Bob Gibson and Tim McCarver.
-They will add to that record this season and with a little luck (and Cardinal sense) next season.
+Yadi and Waino have played together for in excess of a decade and a half, combining their love and talents for an amazing 289 games together eclipsing the record previously held by Bob Gibson and Tim McCarver.
+They will add to that record this season and with a little luck (and Cardinal sense) next season may just eclipse the all time battery mate record held by Mickey Lolich and Bill Freehan at 324 games together.
 From there, who knows.
 Maybe the duo will hang up their cleats after that year, ending a tremendous run that includes World Championships, awards and a friendship which has been a pleasure to view.
 Whatever the future holds, it will be an honor to watch them as they play out their storied careers and hopefully it will end with a retirement in the uniform they have made their own for over a decade together.

 Mr Archer (author) from Missouri on February 09, 2017: